Home » Weather Instruments: What Each One Measures and How They Work

 What instrument measures air pressure?

 A barometer measures atmospheric pressure in inches of mercury (inHg) or hectopascals (hPa).
 Falling pressure indicates approaching wet weather.
 Rising pressure indicates clearing conditions.
-Most home weather stations include a built-in digital barometer that tracks pressure trends over time.
+Most home weather stations include a built-in digital barometer that tracks pressure trends over 24 hours.

 What instruments do meteorologists use to forecast weather?